-We have developed Common Area Expectations for Playground, Hallway, Bathroom, Lunchroom, Library and Assembly.
+We have developed Common Area Expectations for Playground, Hallway, Bathroom, Lunchroom, Library, Arrival/Dismissal and Assembly.
 Posters with these expectations are posted around the building.

-Voice Levels: 0 No Talking, 1 Whisper voice, 2 Partner Talk, 3 Strong Speaker and 4 Outside Voice
+Voice Levels: 0- No Talking, 1 Whisper voice, 2 Inside voice and 3 Outside voice